Discord offers up to 50 people the chance to watch a person’s live stream or screen share.

-It is mainly because of hardware acceleration, disabled legacy mode, use of the latest tech mode in Discord, Discord cache, outdated Discord versions, outdated Windows, outdated graphics drivers, enabled streamer mode in Discord, admin privileges for Discord, and your internet connection.
+It is mainly because of hardware acceleration, disabled legacy mode, the latest tech mode in Discord, Discord cache, outdated Discord versions, outdated Windows, outdated graphics drivers, enabled streamer mode in Discord, admin privileges for Discord, and your internet connection.

 Most of these are software- or app-related issues.
 These issues can be resolved with simple steps.
-But if your Discord is freezing or crashing whenever you click on the share button, then more than one factor is causing this issue.
+But if your Discord is freezing or crashing whenever you click the share button, then more than one factor is causing this issue.
 Moreover, using the right methods will always work.

 Hardware acceleration should be disabled whenever you are sharing a screen.
 You must also turn on legacy mode to enhance the performance while streaming.
 All the latest apps need updating, so always keep your Discord current.
 Not only the Discord but your Windows also need to be updated.

 Moreover, if you use any other third-party app like OBS or Zoom for screen sharing, you must turn it off before streaming on Discord.
-If you share the gameplay, always add the game before the sharing the screen.
+If you share the gameplay, always add the game before sharing the screen.
 Lastly, your internet connection must be fast and reliable to share a screen with your friends.